 The court ultimately ruled that “without any evidence showing the letter to promote violence or otherwise threaten security, the confiscation violates the First Amendment” and ordered that the letter finally be sent to the Bay View.

-According to accounts by men in California’s SHUs, drawings are also used to justify the continued isolation of inmates.
-One common image that is used to validate inmates is any drawing of a dragon.
+According to accounts by men in California’s SHUs, drawings are also used to justify their continued isolation.
+One common image used to validate prisoners is any drawing of a dragon.
 For the BGF, one of their symbols is a dragon squeezing a prison guard tower.

-According to J., an inmate at Corcoran State Prison:
+According to J., who is held at Corcoran State Prison:

 A K-9 unit was allowed into our cells and spilled some coffee on a Japanese cultural piece I’m doing for an auction to aid the Japanese Tsunami Relief Fund which depicts the Sun Goddess Amazerasu releasing a phoenix into the sky at sunrise over the Sea of Japan wearing a kimoni with imperial dragons on it and a crown featuring the Japense Imperial Crest (Dragon and Phoenix).
 When I filed to have IGI/ISU compensate me for the piece, after reviewing the work, it was returned to me and I was told that if I attempted to mail it out it would be confiscated because “it has dragons on the kimono and you’re B.G.F.”

 I asked–”Are you saying the Japanese Imperial family is B.G.F?”
 The response was “If you try to mail it out we’ll take it.”